irmen/Pyro4/docs/source/Introduction.rst

 Pyro was started in 1998, more than ten years ago, when remote method invocation technology such as Java's RMI and CORBA were quite popular.
 I wanted something like that in Python and there was nothing available, so I decided to write my own.
 Over the years it slowly gained features till it reached version 3.10 or so.
-At that point it was clear that the codebase had become quite ancient and couldn't reliably support any new features, so Pyro4 was born in early 2010, written from scratch.
+At that point it was clear that the code base had become quite ancient and couldn't reliably support any new features, so Pyro4 was born in early 2010, written from scratch.
 After a couple of versions Pyro4 became stable enough to be considered the new 'main' Pyro version to be preferred over Pyro 3.x (unless you have specific requirements that force you to stick with Pyro3).
 See :doc:`upgrading` for more information on the different versions and how to upgrade old code to Pyro4.